horstao/pub/Readme.md

 ## About Me

-I've spent 10+ years building AI systems that actually work in production — not just in notebooks.
+I've spent 10+ years building AI systems and teams with focus on bringing value to the stakeholders.

 My work spans Computer Vision, NLP, and Generative AI, with deep hands-on experience deploying models at scale across fintech, telecom, retail, and government.
 I've led teams, mentored engineers, and architected end-to-end ML pipelines from raw data to real-time inference.